What is the Poodle SSL Vulnerability?

 Time is running out for merchants to upgrade their POS systems to remain compliant with the new TLS security requirements.
 If merchants fail to do so, they risk a complete shutdown of credit card processing capabilities.
-Although the official deadline is June 30th, 2018, many processors have set their deadlines for merchants, some of which are as early as May 2018.
+Although the official deadline was June 30th, 2018, many processors have set their deadlines for merchants, some of which were as early as May 2018.
 If you didn’t meet the deadline, now is the time to act.

 How Big is the POODLE SSL Vulnerability to POS Systems?

 So How Do You Keep Your POS System Secure?

 Most legacy POS systems are vulnerable and should have been upgraded before the deadline.
 Now that the deadline has passed, the credit card processing functionality of any non-compliant equipment may cease.
 Migrating your POS is an industry-wide requirement and Harbortouch POS systems are 100% compliant.
 If you did not upgrade your POS before the final security date, it’s critical for you to take the necessary steps to ensure your point of sale is PCI compliant or purchase a new system that is compliant as soon as possible.

 To remain PCI compliant, merchants, in some cases, will need to update software, operating systems, and hardware.
 Merchants who refuse to upgrade their point of sale system may not be able to process credit cards once the deadline was met.